The best credit cards to use on your travels

 The Post Office Platinum credit card won’t charge you a commission fee for any purchases you make overseas.
 This is also the case if you make any online transactions from home in a foreign currency.

 What’s more, for the first three months, any purchases you make will also be interest-free!
-However, be warned that after that period you will be charged an interest rate of at least 16.9%.
+However, be warned that after that period you will be charged a representative APR (the annual cost of interest and charges) of at least 16.9%.
 So make sure you have paid off your balance in full by the time the three months is up and that any purchases you make after that are also paid off in full each month.

 If you use your credit card to order currency or travellers cheques with the Post Office, you’ll also avoid paying a cash advance or handling fee.
 However, while this is highlighted as a benefit, you’ll be charged interest at 24.10% from the date the money is taken from your account.